revx0012/RevHub/README.md

 > Helpful for mobile, you just load the script by pressing the button load.
 You can also minimize it (the loader) when needed
 >
-> When done with the revhub, Close the GUI by the X. it should be easy to find
+> When done with the RevHub, Close the GUI by the X. it should be easy to find
 >
 > When you want the script again, load from the Loader.
 Then thats it!